Month 4, Week 2

 Here are some signs that your baby is ready:

-- She loses the tongue-thrust reflex that pushes the spoon back out of her mouth.
+- They lose the tongue-thrust reflex that pushes the spoon back out of their mouth.

-- She’s interested in what you’re eating -- making “ooh” sounds as she watches you eat, or trying to grab your fork or slice of bread.
+- They are interested in what you’re eating -- making “ooh” sounds as they watch you eat, or trying to grab your fork or slice of bread.

-- She can sit up with good head control in the high chair, although she still needs the support of her body.
+- They can sit up with good head control in the high chair, although they still need the support of their body.

-- She can draw in her lower lip to take food from a spoon.
+- They can draw in their lower lip to take food from a spoon.